Getting Started with Community Detection in Graphs and Networks

 A community, with respect to graphs, can be defined as a subset of nodes that are densely connected to each other and loosely connected to the nodes in the other communities in the same graph.

-Let me break that down using an example.
 Think about social media platforms such as Facebook, Instagram, or Twitter, where we try to connect with other people.
 Eventually, after a while, we end up being connected with people belonging to different social circles.
 These social circles can be a group of relatives, school mates, colleagues, etc.

 These social circles are nothing but communities!